Hidden-Histories/Public-Resources/documentation/Tutorial_ARwalk.md

 - If you want to use the prefabs in your own POI, here are links to the asset bundle and manifest file:
   - URL for asset bundle: www.arpoise.com/AB/fencetest.ace
   - URL for manifest file: www.arpoise.com/AB/fencetest.manifest

+.
+### Which POI properties to set

+You MUST use absolute position (so they are more or less at the GPS location where you put them) as opposed to using Relative locations x,y, z (with which they are centered around the viewer and will always maintain the same distance to the viewer).
+This means:

+- Set the Lat/Lon for the POI to the GPS position you want.
+  - The easiest way to do this is to drag the marker for that POI to the location you want on the googlemap.
+(Remember to SAVE!)
+  - I set these around my block - the narrow side is about 100 meters long, the long side is about 200 meters long.
+This is actually pretty equivalent to the size of the Heinleinville block, although the orientation is east-west whereas the Heinleinville block is north-side.
+  - Visibility in meters:
+  - Set Relative altitude if desired to raise or lower the height of the POI (remember 0 is eye level).

+  - Relative location x,y,z HAS TO BE EMPTY!!!
+If you put in a value here, that overrides everything else, and the POI just moves with you when you walk.